marionebl/jaketrent-blog/content/book/effective-java.md

 title: "Effective Java"
 ---

-This is the first "Effective" style book I've read.
+This is the first \"Effective\" style book I've read.
 It was chock full of great patterns I could use in my code.
 Still hold it as a standard by which a programming tactics book is judged.